1. 魚仔 // 盧廣仲 [Fish // Crowd Lu]

 진짜 조금 내 십 분의 일 만이라도 Even one-tenth of the pain I’m feeling

-아프다 행복해줘 Feel the pain, and then be happy
+아프다 행복해줘 I hope you feel the pain, and then you can be happy

 Memories left lingering as years pass.
 Emotions left behind from loving someone dearly.
 The last shout of selfishness hoping for the person to feel the pain, even if it’s only a little bit, of how you feel.
 The last message hoping for happiness for the lost loved one.
 The last message engraved with jealousy, regret, desolation, and unforgotten moments.
 Reminiscent of melodies from 80/90’s pop ballads, the lyrics rendered through 윤종신’s powerful emotive vocal hurt.
 You feel the character’s pain.
-They touch your heart, your past.
-The female version – 좋아 Yes by 민서 Minseo – is a response to this version, and it’s as heartbreaking.
+They touch your heart, your memories.
+I think it hurt the most when I heard the female version, 좋아 Yes by 민서 Minseo, which is a response.

 The English title of the male version should be “Do you like it?
 Are you happy?” and the female version should be “Yes, I do like it.
 Yes, I am happy.”
 “It” as a reference to the love she is experiencing now.